Visit us at our practice in Pymble, North Shore

 Conventional braces are suitable for all patients, from children and teens to adults.
 Although other orthodontic treatments, such as Invisalign, are being increasingly used, conventional braces are still an effective treatment option, particularly for the more complex cases.

 Metal braces: The traditional conventional braces use stainless steel brackets, giving that ‘train track’ look.
 However, these days the brackets are much smaller, making them less noticeable and more comfortable to wear.
 They also come in different colours.

 Porcelain braces: These conventional braces use porcelain brackets which blend in with the colour of your teeth.
 This makes them a more aesthetically pleasing option.

-At Pymble Orthodontics, we use Damon clear braces, American Orthodontics clear braces and 3M Unitek braces with clarity ceramic brackets.
+At Pymble Orthodontics, we always use high quality brackets, making sure you have the most comfortable and aesthetic treatment possible.
 We will discuss the most appropriate appliance design for you at your initial consultation.